 What is Health Information Management?
 Where Biz, Tech & Health Meet

 Have you ever noticed that when you visit your physician's office, you’re asked to review your past and current health status?
-You were likely given a form to verify your past medical history and list of current medications.
+You were likely given a form to verify your past medical history and a list of current medications.
 Do you ever wonder why you have to review this form every time you go to the doctor?
-Let’s take a look.

 Having accurate health information documented is critical to patient safety, and this is where health information management (HIM) professionals can help:

-To that end, Dr. Pamela Varhol, associate dean of health professions at SNHU, said, "Healthcare professionals utilize electronic health record (EHRs) systems and other key technology to manage health information.
+To that end, Dr. Pamela Varhol, an associate dean of healthcare professions at SNHU, said, "Healthcare professionals utilize electronic health record (EHR) systems and other key technology to manage health information.
 As the needs of health care organizations evolve, professionals need to embark on a continuous journey of learning new technology and soft skills (i.e., networking and emotional intelligence)."

 As you might imagine, working in HIM requires a unique skill set that encompasses healthcare, information technology and business concepts.

 For example, HIM professionals must be knowledgeable in the health sciences, particularly in anatomy, physiology, pathology and pharmacology.
 Having this knowledge allows HIM professionals to manage and disseminate essential health information to internal and external stakeholders for clinical decision-making, research and revenue management.

 HIM professionals also need to be able to make informed decisions on matters such as department budgeting and workflow processes and have the technological skills to oversee all of these facets of the profession.

 In addition to these skills, Dr. Lynn Ward, a health information management program director at SNHU, said, “HIM professionals need to be able to communicate effectively, problem-solve, work independently and be very detail-oriented.”